parallelvirtualcluster/docs/docs/deployment/provisioner.md

-# PVC Provisioner Manual
+# PVC Provisioner Guide

-The PVC provisioner is a subsection of the main PVC API.
-It interfaces directly with the Zookeeper database using the common client functions, and with the Patroni PostgreSQL database to store details.
-The provisioner also interfaces directly with the Ceph storage cluster, for mapping volumes, creating filesystems, and installing guests.

-Details of the Provisioner API interface can be found in [the API manual](/manuals/api).
+The PVC provisioner is a subsection of the main PVC system, designed to aid administrators in quickly deploying virtual machines (mostly major Linux flavours) according to defined templates and profiles, leveraging CloudInit and customizable provisioning scripts.

 - [PVC Provisioner Manual](#pvc-provisioner-manual)
   * [Overview](#overview)